-One-Piece Hockey Stick – One piece sticks are complete with shaft and blade fused together and don't have to be assembled.
-This single piece configuration is the most common for hockey sticks and it guarantees that the stick meets the manufactures specifications for a stick ready to go.
+One-Piece Hockey Stick – One piece hockey sticks are complete with shaft and blade fused together and don't have to be assembled.
+This single piece configuration is the most common for hockey sticks and it guarantees that the stick meets the manufacturer’s specifications.

 Two-Piece Hockey Stick – Less common nowadays than the 1-piece stick, the blade and shaft of the 2-piece stick are separate units.
-With a 2-pice stick you can mix-and-match shafts and blades to your liking.
+With a 2-piece hockey stick you can mix-and-match shafts and blades to your liking.
 And if one part breaks, you can usually salvage the other and reuse!

-Butt end – The top end of the hockey stick where your top hand holds the stick – oppose end of the hockey blade.
+Butt end – The top end of the hockey stick where your top hand holds the stick – opposite end of the hockey blade.

-Blade Heel – The hockey stick blade heel is the back part of the blade where the blade meets the hosel of the shaft.
+Blade Heel – The heel of the hockey stick blade heel is the back part of the blade where the blade meets the hosel of the shaft.

-Blade Pattern and Curve – Hockey Stick Curves and Blade patterns determine the blade lie, curve type, curve depth, face angle, blade toe, and blade length.
-Curve and Patterns are usually named by NHL players.
+Blade Pattern and Curve – Hockey stick curves and blade patterns determine the blade lie, curve type, curve depth, face angle, blade toe, and blade length.
+Although curve and patterns are usually named by NHL players, the player names change relatively frequently, but the number code stays the same.
+For example, P92, W03, P29.
 Click here to view our Hockey Stick Curves & Patterns charts.

-Blade Curve Depth – The actual, measurable amount of curve to a blade. is the amount of curve in the blade.
+Blade Curve Depth – The actual, measurable amount of curve to a hockey stick blade is the amount of curve in the blade.
 You can measure the curve depth by laying the stick flat with the blade curve down on the surface.
 Measure the point of maximum curve between the blade heel and blade toe to determine the amount of curve depth.

-Blade Face Angle – describes how much of the face (or front) of the blade you can see when looking down at the ice.
-Face angles are referred to as Open or Closed.
-The more open the blade is, (you can see more of the front of the blade when looking down) the easier it is to lift the puck.
-Slightly open or closed angles are better for stick handling, catching passes and using your backhand.
+Blade Face Angle – Describes how much of the face (or front) of the blade you can see when looking down at the ice.
+Face angles are referred to as “Open” or “Closed.”
+The more open the blade is, (you can see more of the front of the blade when looking down) the easier it is to lift the puck, or get a shot off the ice quickly.
+Closed, or just slightly open blade face angles are better for stick handling, catching passes and using your backhand.
 Many feel that developing players should use a less open pattern to help develop both their shooting and stick handling abilities.

 Blade Toe – The toe is at the opposite end of the blade heel.
 Toe shapes are round, square, and a combination of round and square.